Share savings account (ASK)

-How do we report coupon tax/withholding tax on ASK from 2021?
+How do we report coupon tax/withholding tax on ASK?

 In a case where the company is paying NOK 100 in dividends, but the Norwegian shareholder receives NOK 85 after having been deducted NOK 15 in withholding tax, reporting ASK will be as follows: